Xilinx/finn/docs/finn/nw_prep.rst

 Tidy-up transformations
 =======================

 These transformations do not appear in the diagram above, but are applied in many steps in the FINN flow to postprocess the model after a transformation and/or prepare it for the next transformation.
 They ensure that all information is set and behave like a "tidy-up".
-These transformations are the following:
+These transformations are located in the `QONNX repository <https://github.com/fastmachinelearning/qonnx>`_ and can be imported:

 * :py:mod:`qonnx.transformation.general.GiveReadableTensorNames` and :py:mod:`qonnx.transformation.general.GiveUniqueNodeNames`